c4cs/c4cs.github.io/_commands/tools/time.md

 ~~~

 ### Meaning:
-The '-o' flag (which is the same as --output) tells the computer to redirect the output for the
+The `-o` flag (which is the same as `--output`) tells the computer to redirect the output for the
-time command to the file 'out.txt'.
-This flag will overwrite the file 'out.txt', however, if you
+time command to the file `out.txt`.
+This flag will overwrite the file `out.txt`, however, if you
 do not want to overwrite the file see the example below.

 ### Situation: